selenalliu/closest-gps-location/README.md

 This project is written in C17.

 ## Sources
-Distance calculations were cross-checked using with website: https://gps-coordinates.org/distance-between-coordinates.php
+Distance calculations were cross-checked using the following calculator: https://gps-coordinates.org/distance-between-coordinates.php